hashicorp/katakoda/vault-kubernetes-sidecar/step11.md

 A new `issues` pod starts alongside the existing pod.
 When it is ready the original terminates and removes itself from the list of active pods.

-Get all the pods within the offsite namespace.
+Get all the pods in the offsite namespace.

 ```shell
 kubectl get pods